 Social and professional connections

-Mike sees Abi rapidly expanding her mechanical repertoire and selling high value items in the shop.
+Mike sees Abby rapidly expanding her mechanical repertoire and selling high-value items in the shop.
 ‘I can see her in a permanent job as a bike mechanic in a shop, for sure’.